genoswitch/iGEM-2022-City_of_London_UK/pages/contribution.md

 | Yamini Sivaraman, Julian Chen | <a href="http://parts.igem.org/Part:BBa_K4508002">BBa_K4508002</a> (Designed) |
 | Yamini Sivaraman, Julian Chen | <a href="http://parts.igem.org/Part:BBa_K4508003">BBa_K4508003</a> (Designed) |
 | Julian Chen                   | <a href="http://parts.igem.org/Part:BBa_J428061">BBa_J428061</a>              |

+New additions to the BioBrick registry include forward and reverse primers for Heat shock protein 65 (HSP65) and GroEL2.
+We hope that any future teams wishing to amplify these genes may refer to our documented parts.
+Also, our contribution to existing parts page on Cas12a and its use in a sequential system consisting of recombinase polymerase amplification and LFA output, will also help to inform succeeding teams about the uses of various CRISPR variants.